Two-term spectral asymptotics in linear elasticity

-\title{Two-term spectral asymptotics in linear elasticity \footnote{Authors' typesetting may differ from the final journal version.} \footnote{{\bf MSC2020: }Primary 35P20.
+\title{Two-term spectral asymptotics in linear elasticity \footnote{This version corrects typesetting misprints in formula \eqref{eq:seck} in the previous arXiv and published versions.
+These misprints do not affect the rest of the paper.
+We are grateful to A. Henrot for pointing these misprints out to us.} \footnote{For the sake of transparency, authors' computational scripts are available at \url{https://michaellevitin.net/elasticity.html}.} \footnote{Authors' typesetting may differ from that in the journal version.} \footnote{{\bf MSC2020: }Primary 35P20.
 Secondary 35Q74, 74J05.} \footnote{{\bf Keywords: } elasticity, eigenvalue counting function, Dirichlet conditions, free boundary conditions, Rayleigh waves.} \ Here and further on $\|\xi\|$ denotes the Riemannian norm of the covector $\xi$.
 The quantities $\sqrt{\lambda+2\mu}$ and $\sqrt{\mu}$ are known as the \emph{speeds of propagation of longitudinal and transverse elastic waves}, respectively.

 It is also easy to verify that either of the boundary conditions \eqref{eq:Dir} and \eqref{eq:trac} is of the Shapiro--Lopatinski type \cite{KruTuo} for $\mathcal{L}$, and therefore the corresponding boundary value problems are elliptic\footnote{We remark that the ellipticity of the corresponding boundary value problems may be broken if $\lambda$, $\mu$ lie outside the range $\mu>0$, $\lambda+\mu>0$.
 This is the subject of a distinct but very interesting \emph{Cosserat problem}, see e.g.~\cite{SimvWa} or \cite{Levcosserat}.}.